-12 Oct 4 Ways to Create 21st Century Classrooms
+4 Strategies for Designing 21st Century Classrooms

 Rigor, data, growth, percentiles, and achievement are all educational terms used to describe the modern classroom.
 The term “21st century skills” generally refers to certain core competencies, such as collaboration, digital literacy, critical thinking, and problem-solving which most advocates agree are necessary to help students thrive in today’s world.
 However, there is a need to visualize and make “21st century classroom” more than buzz words.
 Below are four strategies to build a 21st century classroom.

 Schools are often guided by test scores.
 This sobering reality impacts teachers and students alike and we likely feel powerless to change this.
 Teacher and administrator frustration, in this case, is incredibly valid.
 After all, standardized testing is rarely a local decision and drains valuable resources and time.
-However, student engagement remains a key component of any 21st century classroom.

-The world around us is evolving at a rapid rate and yet our classrooms seem to be stuck in the past.
+The world around us is evolving at a rapid rate.
+Yet, our classrooms seem to be stuck in the past.
 We need to center our practice around student engagement.
 How often do students go home and tell their parents that they did “nothing” in school?
 This simply means that they didn’t engage in anything meaningful or relevant to them.
 The answer to engagement is not creating classrooms that are fun.
 Instead, we should be designing lessons and explorations that allow students to be in charge of their learning.

 On a global level, students sit for an average of 8.5 hours a day.
 There is a small but enthusiastic group of teachers and administrators who believe that kids are destined to do more than just spend their school days sitting still with their knees tucked under a desk.
 The flexible seating movement allows students to choose their view and seating at school.
 Through choice and flexibility students take ownership of their learning and experiences at school.

-The Power of Talk
+3. The Power of Talk

 However, by limiting talk, we are also robbing students of the opportunity to converse on a deeper level with peers and adults at school.
 Workplaces and universities are loud and collaborative.
 None of us consider this to be offensive and yet classrooms that include talking are considered ineffective.
 Talk is powerful when it is intentional and allows students to explore and share their thinking.

 Studies have shown that the majority of people have not read a book since college.
 We have reduced reading to worksheets, comprehension activities, Venn diagram circles, and standardized reading passages and tests.
 Is it any wonder that some students and adults hold negative perceptions about reading?
 Imagine being told that you cannot read a book which you are genuinely interested in because it’s not your “reading level”.
 Consider that scene playing out repeatedly.

 Huda Harajli is an educator and instructional coach based out of Michigan.
 She is passionate about literacy and teaching.
 She is currently a third grade teacher and also works to develop curriculum for school districts.
 Huda can be reached at: firstname.lastname@example.org